Ecobee 3 Review - A Hands-On Experience From Hell

 So why the failure?
-After removing the original thermostat, I was left with a gaping hole.
+After removing the original thermostat, we were left with a gaping hole.
 It was impossible to mount ecobee, even with the included back plate.
-And drywall repair isn’t my thing.
-So I did what any reasonable woman would do, I called my dad.
-And two months later, we made the trip back to Florida to finish what I “started.”
+And drywall repair isn’t our thing.
+We went home defeated, but we went back two months later with backup.

 Getting Started with Ecobee3

 Ecobee is a smart thermostat.
 Set a schedule, set your desired temperature, and the thermostat does the rest.
 And while this may not sound much different from your everyday, run-of-the-mill programmable thermostat, it’s unique in that it has a mobile app, can be controlled from anywhere, and can connect to other smart devices.

 After arriving in Florida, our "backup" used a paint stick and some spackling compound to create a place to anchor ecobee.
 While this part looked shamefully easy, we were glad he was there, because installation didn’t get any easier.
 We don’t know anything about heating or cooling systems, and we were confused by some of the terminology and the process in general.
 He used the wire labeling we had created in our first installation try, popped the thermostat into place, and we were up and running … or so we thought.

 Using the app didn’t make us feel any more in control.
 It was confusing – because terminology and assumed knowledge base.
 A lot of the settings, like humidity, assume that you already know what a normal level should be.
 While you can set and customize, the app and website both lack any sort of user education or setup wizard.
 And in our case, training was needed.
 What the heck is a UV lamp reminder?
 What’s aux outdoor?
 All we can say is thank goodness for Google.

 Our suggestion to you is to get through the basics and then start on page 24 of this guide, which will help you walk through the advanced settings one-by-one.
 It’s the closest thing they have to a setup wizard.